What Is the Nature of God’s Love?

 By Siqiu, Heilongjiang Province

-God’s words say: “If you have always been very loyal, with much love for Me, yet you suffer the torment of illness, poverty, and the abandonment of your friends and relatives, or if you endure any other misfortunes in life, will your loyalty and love for Me still continue?” (“A Very Serious Problem: Betrayal (2)” in The Word Appears in the Flesh).
+say: “If you have always been very loyal, with much love for Me, yet you suffer the torment of illness, poverty, and the abandonment of your friends and relatives, or if you endure any other misfortunes in life, will your loyalty and love for Me still continue?” (“A Very Serious Problem: Betrayal (2)” in ).
 Whenever I read this demand that God has of man, I feel an inexpressible sadness, and think: “O God, how can You allow those that are loyal to You and love You to meet with such misfortune?
 The brother from the above previously gave a fellowship that said, ‘God’s last demand of man is loving and sincere.’
 How should we understand this?”
 These words had always puzzled me.

 Recently, the sister with whom I was performing my duty developed hyperthyroidism.
 Gradually, her condition got to the point where she had to eat six meals a day.
 Due to the stress of illness, her strength gradually diminished, and she lived every day in depression, weakness and fatigue.
 Her body simply couldn’t comply with her desire to fulfill her duties, and her illness became more and more advanced.
 I couldn’t understand why this was happening.
 This sister had left her family and a high-paying job with good benefits to devote herself to the fulfillment of her duties and she was very loyal.
 How could it be that, for all that she had given, she would be saddled with the torment of this illness in return?
 I didn’t reveal my feelings outwardly, but my heart was in tumult—whenever anyone raised this issue I would lose my calm.